chsandeep8/Python/README.md

 To create a branch:

-    git checkout b class01
+    git checkout -b class01

 To see the latest local changes:

     git status

+To check/verify the modified content in existing file

+    get diff

+To stage the changes:

+    git add <filename>

-To commit changes,
+To commit changes:

     git commit -m "commit changes"

-To push the changes,
+To push the changes:

      git push orgin <sourceBranch>